Analysis: Why the Seahawks appear to be playing hardball with Duane Brown

 As Fitzgerald wrote: “Working against Brown is that there is a question as to how much he would get in free agency.’’

-Brown obviously knows that, too — undoubtedly one reason he’s using the leverage he has now to angle for some security for the future, if not also an immediate raise.
+Brown obviously knows that — undoubtedly one reason he’s using the leverage he has to angle for some security for the future, and an immediate raise.
 Via OvertheCap.com, Brown is the 16th-highest paid left tackle in the NFL this season, something many would argue makes him underpaid by comparison.

 It’s likely Brown wouldn’t be looking for an overly significant raise.

-The assumption for much of the early part of camp was also that the Seahawks would take care of Brown once they had a deal done with Adams.
+The assumption for much of the early part of camp was that the Seahawks would take care of Brown once they had a deal done with Adams.
 As of Thursday, the Seahawks and Adams remained locked in a standstill on his contract.

-The thought Seattle would do something for Brown was based in part on Carroll’s comment in the spring when it was reported that Brown wanted a new deal that “he’s a big part of what we’re doing and we’re counting on him being with us and we’ll look down the road together and we’ll see what’s the right thing to do.’’
+The thought the Seahawks would do something for Brown was based in part on Carroll’s comment in the spring when it was reported that Brown wanted a new deal that “he’s a big part of what we’re doing and we’re counting on him being with us and we’ll look down the road together and we’ll see what’s the right thing to do.’’

 But over the last week it has become evident that “down the road’’ appears to mean after the 2021 season.